Malaga, the 2nd best city for telecommuting

 The annual Executive Nomad Index report by real estate consultancy Savills, which ranks the world's most attractive cities or regions for remote workers, focuses specifically on these "digital nomad" executives.
 The city of Malaga was included in this list for the first time, in second place, after Dubai, above Barcelona and Palma de Mallorca.

-The many positive Google entries, as well as the opinions of other multinational companies (Vodafone, Citi, Globant, among others) about Malaga are also key to understanding why the city was included in this international ranking.
-But aside from the obvious hype, the city offers many reasons to attract what the report calls "the influx of leaders who have become digital nomads since the pandemic."
+The many positive Google entries, as well as the opinions of other multinational companies (Vodafone, Citi, Globant, among others) about Malaga, are also key to understanding why the city was included in this international ranking.
+Aside from the obvious hype, the city offers many reasons to attract what the report calls "the influx of leaders who have become digital nomads since the pandemic."

-The Executive Nomad Index scores each city on five points: internet connection speed, quality of life, climate, air connectivity and price of high-end rental housing.
-Malaga scored 32.38 points, just two points less than the first place in the ranking, Dubai.
+The Executive Nomad Index scores each city on five points: internet connection speed, quality of life, climate, air connectivity, and price of high-end rental housing.
+Malaga scored 32.38 points, just two points less than Dubai.
 In terms of quality of life, Malaga achieved the highest score (10.38) on the entire list.
 It also scored highly for Internet connectivity (8.06) and competitiveness of primary rents (5.26).
-The climate is average (4.45), which is above Dubai or Abu Dhabi, but below tropical destinations such as Barbados, the Cayman Islands, Santa Lucia or Miami.
+The climate is average (4.45), which is above Dubai or Abu Dhabi but below tropical destinations such as Barbados, the Cayman Islands, Santa Lucia, or Miami.

 DUBAI - THE BEST CITY